mclarke/php-oauth-client/README.md

 Now you can put this in a file in the `config` directory with the name `clientConfig.json`.
-Replace the `client_id` and `client_secret` with the values you obtained for the OAuth 2.0 authorization server.
+Replace the `client_id` and `client_secret` with the values you obtained during client registration.

 The `callbackId` here is `SURFconext`, but can be anything describing the client, or what the client is used for.
-This identifier is used as part of the redirect URI you need to provide to the AS during registration.
+This `callbackId` is part of the redirect URI you need to provide during registration.
 Assuming you installed the client at `http://localhost/php-oauth-client`, the redirect URI will be:

     http://localhost/php-oauth-client/callback.php?id=SURFconext

-This should be all that is needed for configuring the OAuth client.

 # Application Integration
-If you want to integrate this OAuth client in your application you need to know a few things: the `callbackId` for the client you used above for your application and the location of the OAuth client on your filesystem.
+If you want to integrate this OAuth client in your application you need to know a few things: the `callbackId` for the client you used above for your application, the location of the OAuth client on your filesystem and the URL and scope value you need to request.
+Usually this information is available during the registration process.

 Below is an example of how to use the API to access an OAuth 2.0 protected resource server: